-- state (FieldBase) An example for the state from which the grid and other information can be extracted - dt (float) Time step of the explicit stepping.
-If None, this solver specifies 1e-3 as a default value.
+- state (FieldBase) An example for the state from which the grid and other information can be extracted - dt (float) Time step used (Uses SolverBase.dt_default if None).
+This sets the initial time step for adaptive solvers.

 Function that can be called to advance the state from time t_start to time t_end .
 The function call signature is (state: numpy.ndarray, t_start: float, t_end: float)